-We often get asked “How much a long term travel or a round the world trip cost?”… and the answer isn’t that simple.
+We often get asked, “How much a round the world trip or travelling long-term cost?”… and the answer isn’t that simple.

 Many factors come into play:

 – The countries visited: your budget will not be the same if you go to the United States or if you go to Vietnam.

 – The comfort you’re after: are you willing to take longer flights with more stopovers and maybe leave in the middle of the night to save money?

 – The type of accommodation: a basic room is ok for you (you just want a place to sleep, especially after a long day walking) or are you looking for a place to relax?